 Looking north over Townsville from Mt Stuart

-Townsville is a city of approximately 150 000 in tropical North Queensland, Australia (see location map, 128K).
+Townsville is a city of nearly 200 000 in tropical North Queensland, Australia (see location map, 128K).
 It is a coastal city with a diverse and therefore robust economic base (mining, industry, defence, tourism, primary production, government, education and more) and a flourishing arts scene.

 For a long time the community consisted of the City of Townsville, established in the nineteenth century and centred on the area between Castle Hill and Ross River, and the City of Thuringowa, a largely-rural local government area which became suburban as Townsville outgrew its boundaries.
 The two administrations were amalgamated in 2008 under the original name.

 A quirk of geography means that Townsville is much drier than its neighbour and rival, Cairns, and so attracts fewer tourists; local opinion is divided on whether or not that's a Good Thing.
 Check here to see whether it's raining in Townsville now; it almost certainly isn't!

 After population and climate, the most important influence on our cultural life is the city's isolation.
 The nearest city of comparable size is Cairns, two-thirds our size and 350 km (200 miles) away, and the nearest city larger than Townsville is Brisbane, 1500 km (900 miles) away.

 The result is that we are thrown very much on our own resources when it comes to any live entertainment: if we don't produce it ourselves, we often don't see it at all.
 Complementarily, we have little competition from outside our own community.
 Yes, we are visited by touring acts ranging from the state opera company to James Morrison but our situation is far different from that of (for example) Geelong, which is too close to Melbourne to have much cultural life of its own, or that of almost any provincial city in Europe.